elliotb456/Multi-Layered-Perceptron/README.md

 # Multi-Layered-Perceptron
 An MLP machine designed to work with the Iris dataset to categorize the iris flowers into one of three species based on their four features.

+The Iris dataset comprises 150 instances of iris flowers each possessing four attributes and a class label that specifies the species of the iris.
+It was introduced by Ronald Fisher, a statistician and biologist in his paper titled "The Use of Measurements, in Taxonomic Problems" published in 1936.
+This dataset serves as a known resource for examples in machine learning and statistics.
+(Fisher 1988)
+The Iris dataset represents a classification problem where the objective is to categorize the iris flowers into one of three species based on their four features.
+Although this dataset behaves well achieving 100% accuracy with algorithms can still be challenging.
+It is not particularly suitable for datasets or large-scale problems.
+Despite its size, it provides a platform for exploring data visualization techniques, clustering methods and classification algorithms.
+(Fisher 1988)